 Imagine working night and day to build your business.
 Then one day, some crazy loon puts a cadaver finger in a chocolate vanilla swirl milkshake and promptly rushes to a lawyer … and to CNN.
 Suddenly there’s a lot of bad press and your business goes south as a result.
 Maybe the CEO of the parent company gets caught in some indiscretions with his 17 year old neighbor.
 Maybe the local church youth groups decide to boycott your store in protest.
 Brand recognition indeed does cut both ways.

 Advertising don’ts and advertising dues

 Some franchises won’t allow you to do any advertising unless you run it by them, their ad department, and their legal team first.
 The problem is that from the day you open you doors, you’ll be hit up for donations to schools, yearbooks, Little League, MADD, SADD, RADD, and Eagle Scout projects.
 Why do franchisors NOT want you advertising without their permission?
 Why, money of course!
 Many franchises demand that you contribute a percentage of your gross sales each month to the advertising pool, especially if the franchises advertises nationally.
 While this advertising certainly does instill brand awareness, for my money, nothing beats getting involved in the local community and helping out the people who will frequent your establishment.
-The problem is, you have to do all that using only the marketing creatives afforded you by the franchisor, and sometimes they aren’t that great.

 The parent company has nothing to lose